Quick answer

 When does a cash sale make more sense?

-A cash sale isn't always the right move—but it is for certain situations:
+A cash sale is not the right move for every seller, but it can make sense in certain situations:

 Need to sell fast?
-Get a cash offer in 24 hours.
+Get a cash offer after a fast property review.

-I buy Florida houses as-is—no repairs, no showings, no financing hoops.
-Tell me about the property and I'll give you a straight number.
+I buy Florida houses as-is.
+Tell me about the property and I'll give you a written number with repair, title, payoff, and seller-cost assumptions stated up front.